ItunuIsewon/repeatsanalysis_2024/Projects_Description/Project2-Setup.md

 + HipSTR
 + TRTools

-Below shows how to install each of these and test that it is working on your datahub account.
+Below is how to install each of these and test that it is working on your DataHub account.

 ### HipSTR
 + Download the GitHub repository